I shared a quick tip with you yesterday on how to jump straight to a folder or file in Windows Explorer using the keyboard.

 You can download a portable version, an installer, or a beta version of Listary from the developer website.

 When you start the program for the first time, it recommends that you follow a tutorial that explains some of its functionality.
 You do not have to do that at the time, as you can load the tutorial from the program's system tray icon at any time.

 The tutorial walks you through several concepts such as selecting files or switching folders.
 It is helpful but may be a bit much as it displays a lot of information on a couple of screens.
 This gets better once you start using the program though, so don't worry to much about it then.

 One of the core features of Listary is the option to type in any Windows Explorer window to display matching files and folders in it.
 Listary displays a menu overlay with all matching folders and names of that path and all of its subfolders which you can select either with the keyboard or mouse.

 That's however not the only option you have to interact with the data snapshot.
 When you press right-arrow, you get the context menu that is displayed normally on right-click.

 This way it is possible to use all context menu items without using the mouse on select folders or files in Windows Explorer.
-Actions including copying or moving data, or using the open option to open a file with one of the available file viewers.
+Actions include copying or moving data, or using the open option to open a file with one of the available file viewers.

 Another powerful feature of the program is its search option.
 I already mentioned that it finds files and folders that are stored under the root path when you start to type.
 If you prefix your input with > it will search globally instead, so that > wp-config.php searches for all instances of wp-config.php on all connected drives on the system.